Alignak-monitoring/alignak-monitoring.github.io/references.md

 order: 6
 ---

-This is a list of references (companies use Alignak).
+This is a list of references (companies using Alignak).

 If you want add your company here, use the button to edit or add issue ;)